Drip Irrigation Emitter - Buying Guide

 If your water is coming from a well, pond, rain barrel, or other source that collects debris, then we strongly recommend a cleanable dripper.
 This recommendation also goes for anyone that has hard water and sees deposits build up.
 Cleanable drippers can be opened up and cleaned.
 If you were to use a dripper that was not cleanable, and it were to get clogged, you would have to replace the entire dripper, since there is no way to clean it.
 Cleanable drippers allow for the head of the dripper to be unscrewed from the base of the dripper so that the orifice can be cleaned of any scale or debris that is blocking the flow of water.

-Another great option for less than perfect water is the Bowsmith Non-Clog Dripper.
+Another great option for less-than-perfect water is the Bowsmith Non-Stop Dripper.

 Slopes and Elevation Changes

 Slopes and elevation changes can change the pressure within a drip irrigation system.
 This can alter the amount of water that is emitted from each dripper in a system.
 If this is not a concern for you, then you can use any dripper you like.
 However, if you are watering on a slope and you wish for all the plants in the system to receive the same amount of water, then we recommend using a pressure-compensating dripper.
 See our full selection here.

 For anyone looking to place emitters directly into PVC, a threaded emitter is needed.
 The barbed emitters will not connect directly to PVC.
 Our threaded emitters and threaded ¼” fittings are all on 10-32 threads.
 To use these, you would simply pre-tap your PVC with the appropriate sized drill tap bit and screw in the emitter or fitting.
 If you want to use a barbed dripper with PVC, you can use our 1/4" Barb Adapter x 10-32 Thread.
 You would pre-tap the PVC, screw in the threads, and then attach a length of micro-tubing and insert the barbed dripper at the end of the micro-tubing.